Pundi X (NPXS) Trading Down 5.2% Over Last 7 Days

-Pundi X (CURRENCY:NPXS) traded up 14.2% against the dollar during the 1-day period ending at 12:00 PM ET on May 9th.
-One Pundi X coin can now be purchased for approximately $0.0075 or 0.00000013 BTC on exchanges.
-Pundi X has a total market capitalization of $1.78 billion and approximately $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
-During the last seven days, Pundi X has traded 5.2% lower against the dollar.
+Pundi X (CURRENCY:NPXS) traded up 14.2% against the dollar during the 1 day period ending at 21:00 PM ET on May 12th.
+In the last week, Pundi X has traded down 5.2% against the dollar.
+One Pundi X coin can now be bought for $0.0075 or 0.00000013 BTC on exchanges.
+Pundi X has a market capitalization of $1.78 billion and approximately $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.